ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> >
 >> <br>
 >>
->> - `service`: Enter the name of your Email Pro platform, in the format "emailpro-zz1111111-1". <br>
+>> - `service`: Enter the name of your Email Pro service, in the format "emailpro-zz1111111-1". <br>
->> - `domainName`: Enter the domain name attached to your Email Pro platform on which you want to enable DKIM. <br>
+>> - `domainName`: Enter the domain name attached to your Email Pro service on which you want to enable DKIM. <br>
 >>
 >> *Example result:*
 >>